Uncovering Insights of Compound Flooding with Data-Driven AI: Related Work

-The task of forecasting time series data presents inherent complexities and high dimensionality.
-Recent advancements in time series forecasting have been significantly propelled by a data-centric approach~\cite{zha2025data}, underscoring the critical role of extensive, high-quality data in training robust models.
-Deep learning methodologies, with their powerful representation learning capabilities, have shown considerable promise in this domain.
-Based on their architectural designs, deep learning methods applied to time series forecasting can be categorized as follows: \textbf{MLP-based models}~\cite{chen2023tsmixer,zeng2023transformers,wang2024timemixer,pmlr-v235-lin24n,NEURIPS2024_bfe79983} leverage the capabilities of multilayer perceptrons for analyzing temporal sequences. \textbf{RNN-based methods}~\cite{lai2018modeling,salinas2020deepar,wang2018multilevel,qin2017dual,jhin2024addressing} are widely adopted in time series forecasting due to their inherent ability to model temporal dependencies within sequential data. \textbf{CNN-based methods}~\cite{wang2024timemixerpp,cheng2024convtimenet,luo2024moderntcn,wu2023timesnet,wang2023micn} employ convolutional operations to extract hierarchical features from time series data, enabling effective learning of underlying patterns and trends. \textbf{GNN-based methods}~\cite{wu2020connecting,wu2019graphwavenetdeepspatialtemporal,stemgnn,NEURIPS2022_7b102c90,FourierGNN,cai2023msgnet} utilize graph structures to model intricate relationships between different time series variables, enhancing forecasting accuracy. \textbf{Transformer-based methods}~\cite{wang2024timexer,liu2024itransformer, nie2023a, zhou2022fedformer,liu2022pyraformer, wu2021autoformer, informer2021} have demonstrated remarkable performance in capturing long-range dependencies and complex temporal dynamics within time series data. \textbf{LLM-based methods}~\cite{jin2024timellm,pan2024s,onefitsall,llmtime} explore the application of prompting and reprogramming techniques to align time series data with text embeddings for forecasting tasks.
+\textbf{Data-Driven Methods for Forecasting}.
+High computational costs often constrain traditional physical models~\cite{paniconi2015physically,yin2023physic,brunner1997hec}.
+In contrast, data-driven AI excels at extracting complex, non-linear patterns directly from high-dimensional data, providing a scalable framework that can efficiently decode the spatial entanglement of multi-hazard drivers across diverse regions.
+Deep learning methodologies have shown promise in this domain.
+Based on their core architectural designs, these methods applied to time series forecasting can be categorized as follows: \textit{MLP-based models}~\citep{chen2023tsmixer,zeng2023transformers,wang2024timemixer,pmlr-v235-lin24n,NEURIPS2024_bfe79983} leverage the capabilities of multilayer perceptrons for analyzing temporal sequences. \textit{RNN-based methods}~\citep{lai2018modeling,salinas2020deepar,wang2018multilevel,qin2017dual,jhin2024addressing} are widely adopted in forecasting due to their inherent ability to model temporal dependencies within sequential data. \textit{CNN-based methods}~\citep{wang2024timemixerpp,cheng2024convtimenet,luo2024moderntcn,wu2023timesnet,wang2023micn} employ convolutional operations to extract hierarchical features from time series data, enabling effective learning of underlying patterns and trends. \textit{GNN-based methods}~\citep{wu2020connecting,wu2019graphwavenetdeepspatialtemporal,stemgnn,NEURIPS2022_7b102c90,FourierGNN,cai2023msgnet} utilize graph structures to model intricate relationships between different time series variables, enhancing forecasting accuracy. \textit{Transformer-based methods}~\citep{wang2024timexer,liu2024itransformer, nie2023a, zhou2022fedformer,liu2022pyraformer, wu2021autoformer, zhou2021informer} have demonstrated remarkable performance in capturing long-range dependencies and complex temporal dynamics within time series data. \textit{LLM-based methods}~\citep{jin2024timellm,pan2024s,onefitsall,llmtime} explore the application of prompting and reprogramming techniques to align time series data with text embeddings for forecasting tasks.